Laboratory Visa Sponsorship Jobs in Minnesota

 Which companies sponsor visas for laboratory professionals in Minnesota?

 Minnesota has a strong concentration of employers with established visa sponsorship histories for laboratory roles.
 Mayo Clinic and the University of Minnesota regularly sponsor researchers and lab scientists.
-Medtronic, Boston Scientific, and 3M have sponsored laboratory and research positions through H-1B filings documented in Department of Labor disclosure data.
+Medtronic, Boston Scientific, and 3M have sponsored laboratory and research positions through H-1B visa filings documented in Department of Labor disclosure data.
 Cargill and General Mills also appear in sponsorship records for food science and analytical laboratory roles.

 Which visa types are most common for laboratory roles in Minnesota?